 Woman to Woman

 Women diagnosed with gynecologic cancer may experience many emotions - such as fear, anger, shame, guilt, or hopelessness.
 No one can understand these feelings better than a woman who has had a similar cancer diagnosis.
-Women in treatment for gynecologic cancer at The Mount Sinai Hospital and Mount Sinai Chelsea in New York City are offered the Woman to Woman program, a network of volunteer survivors of gynecologic cancer, who are specially trained to provide one-to-one support, mentoring, education, and hope to women currently in treatment.
+Women in treatment for gynecologic cancer at The Mount Sinai Hospital and the Blavatnik Family – Chelsea Medical Center at Mount Sinai in New York City are offered the Woman to Woman program, a network of volunteer survivors of gynecologic cancer, who are specially trained to provide one-to-one support, mentoring, education, and hope to women currently in treatment.
 The Woman to Woman survivor volunteers empower patients to advocate for themselves, provide hope through example, and offer emotional support.

 How We Started Out